WTO Members, Categories, and Benefits

 Asia has six LDC members.
 They are Afghanistan, Bangladesh, Cambodia, Laos, Myanmar, and Nepal.
-Its founding members are Bahrain, Bangladesh, Brunei, Hong Kong, India, Indonesia, Japan, Korea, Kuwait, Macao, Malaysia, Myanmar, Pakistan, Philippines, Singapore, and Thailand.
+Its founding members are Bahrain, Bangladesh, Brunei, Hong Kong, India, Indonesia, Japan, Kuwait, Macao, Malaysia, Myanmar, Pakistan, Philippines, Singapore, South Korea, and Thailand.

 Africa has the most members that are designated as least developed.
 They are Angola, Benin, Burkina Faso, Burundi, Central African Republic, Chad, Congo Democratic Republic, Djibouti, Gambia, Guinea, Guinea-Bissau, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mozambique, Nigeria, Rwanda, Senegal, Sierra Leone, Tanzania, Togo, and Uganda.

 Its founding members are Cote d'Ivoire, Kenya, Mauritius, Morocco, Namibia, Senegal, South Africa, Swaziland, Tanzania, and Uganda.

 Its other members are Botswana, Cameroon, Congo Republic, Egypt, Gabon, Ghana, Niger, Seychelles, Tunisia, Zambia, and Zimbabwe.